2019-2021

 At Alaska Airlines, I worked with a remarkable team in leading design to help transform the lobby experience.
-We aimed to create a streamlined, technology-driven experience using new hardware to meet the needs of tomorrow’s travelers.
+We aimed to create a streamlined, technology and service-driven experience using new hardware to meet the needs of tomorrow’s travelers.

 At Alaska Airlines, I worked with a remarkable team in leading design to help transform the lobby experience.
-We aimed to create a streamlined, technology-driven experience using new hardware to meet the needs of tomorrow’s travelers.
+We aimed to create a streamlined, technology and service-driven experience using new hardware to meet the needs of tomorrow’s travelers.

 Overview